Neuvernetzung/skip-get-static-props-on-build/README.md

 ## Purpose

-If a Next.js app is deployed but the CMS is not yet live at the same moment, getStaticProps are skipped and revalidated later when the CMS is live.
+If a Next.js app is deployed but the CMS is not yet live at the same moment while building, getStaticProps are skipped and revalidated later when the CMS is live.
 Default revalidation is `60`.

 ## Usage